Although while there is some level of competition in every form of entertainment…

-Since there are typically more more aspiring comedians competing for stage time during stand-up comedy open mic nights than there are open spots for the performance, I believe that stand-up comedy looks to be extremely competitive on the surface.
+Since there are typically more aspiring comedians competing for stage time during stand-up comedy open mic nights than there are open spots for the performance, I believe that stand-up comedy looks to be extremely competitive on the surface.

 And at most comedy open mic nights, there are usually 20-30 spots that are booked.